Kerry Carpenter Preview, Player Props: Tigers vs. Royals

 Kerry Carpenter At The Plate

-- Carpenter has picked up a hit in 74 of 113 games this season, with multiple hits 34 times.
+- Carpenter has reached base via a hit in 74 games this year (of 113 played), and had multiple hits in 34 of those games.

-- Carpenter has an RBI in 38 of 113 games this season, with multiple RBI in 17 of them.
-He has also driven in three or more of his team's runs in six contests.
+- Carpenter has picked up an RBI in 33.6% of his games this season, with two or more RBI in 15.0% of his games.
+He has also driven in three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.